An American Drummer

 BUTCH TRUCKS is an American drummer who is one of the founding members of The Allman Brothers Band.
 One of Trucks’ first bands was local Jacksonville band The Vikings, who made one 7-inch record in 1964.
 Another early band was The 31st of February which formed and broke up in 1968.
 This group’s lineup eventually included both Duane Allman and Gregg Allman.
 They recorded a cover of “Morning Dew”, by 1960 folk singer Bonnie Dobson.

-Trucks then helped form The Allman Brothers Band in 1969, along with Duane Altman (guitar), Gregg Allman (vocals and organ), Dickey Belts (guitar), Berry Oakley (bass), and fellow drummer Jai Johanny Johanson (a.k.a.
+Trucks then helped form The Allman Brothers Band in 1969, along with Duane Allman (guitar), Gregg Allman (vocals and organ), Dickey Betts (guitar), Berry Oakley (bass), and fellow drummer Jai Johanny Johanson (a.k.a.
 Jaimoe).

 Together, the two drummers developed a rhythmic drive that would prove crucial to the band.
 Trucks laid down a powerful conventional beat while the jazz-influenced Johanson added a second laminate of percussion and ad libitum cymbal flourishes, seamlessly melded into one syncopated sound.

 Said founding member and co-lead guitarist Dickey Betts of Trucks’ addition to the original band lineup, ” …When Butch came along, he had that freight train, meat-and-potatoes kind of thing that set Jaimoe up perfectly.
 He had the power thing we needed.”